Ayushman-Jena/Fundamentals_of_Pytorch_based_acoustic_simulations/README.md

 \frac{\partial^2 u}{\partial t^2} = c^2 \frac{\partial^2 u}{\partial x^2}
 $$

-Where, u(x,t)=displacement or pressure wave and c is the speed of wave
+Where, u(x,t)=displacement or pressure wave and c is the speed of wave.
+The steps shall include
 1. use a neural network u(x,t)
 2. Compute derivatives using Autograd
 3. Minimize PDE residual + boundary + initial conditions